microsoft/z3guide/website/docs-smtlib/01 - logic/02 - basiccommands.md

 > (ite (and (= x!1 11) (= x!2 false)) 21 0)

-evaluates (returns) 21 when x!1 is equal to 11, and x!2 is equal to false.
+evaluates to (returns) 21 when x!1 is equal to 11, and x!2 is equal to false.
 Otherwise, it returns 0.

 ## Using Scopes
 In some applications, we want to explore several similar problems that share several definitions and assertions.
-We can use the commands push and pop for doing that.
+We can use the commands `push` and `pop` for doing that.
 Z3 maintains a global stack of declarations and assertions.
-The command push creates a new scope by saving the current stack size.
-The command pop removes any assertion or declaration performed between it and the matching push.
-The check-sat and get-assertions commands always operate on the content of the global stack.
+The `push` command creates a new scope by saving the current stack size.
+The `pop` command removes any assertion or declaration performed between it and the matching `push`.
+The `check-sat` and `get-assertions` commands always operate on the content of the global stack.

-In the following example, the command (assert p) signs an error because the pop command removed the declaration for p.
-If the last pop command is removed, then the error is corrected.
+In the following example, the command `(assert p)` gives an error because `pop` removed the declaration for p.
+If the last `pop` command is removed, then the error is corrected.

 ```z3 ignore-errors
 (declare-const x Int)